Documentation

 How do I completely uninstall NearWord?

-Uninstall NearWord using your operating system’s normal uninstall flow.
-If you also want to remove local data, use NearWord’s Settings → Data tools (when available) to locate and delete the data folder.
+Uninstall NearWord using your operating system's normal uninstall flow.
+To remove local data, delete the NearWord data folder from your home directory.